Saturday 27 June, 2026

 You Might Also Like

-Işık was founder in StartX, Stanford’s startup accelerator and he previously served as a Research Scholar and PhD researcher at Stanford University, where he worked under Professors Sadasivan Shankar and Newton Howard on computing and energy systems research connected to the CompJoules project.
+Işık is a founder in StartX, Stanford University’s startup accelerator, and prior to that he was a research scholar and PhD researcher there for three years, working under professors Sadasivan Shankar and Newton Howard on computing and energy systems research connected to the CompJoules project.
 Işık is also a Fellow at the Foresight Institute and a member of the Turkish American Scientists and Scholars Association.
-He earned a master’s degree in Electrical and Computer Engineering from Drexel University.
+He earned a master’s degree in electrical and computer engineering from Drexel University.

 “We started on this problem with code modernization and legacy code optimization, because governments, defense, banking, all the regulated industries have a bunch of code bases, legacy code bases.
 And we were modernizing from COBOL to Java, C to RAS, Python to CUDA.
 And we saw that they are not able to use the cloud native platforms due to the kind of work culture they had,” he said.
 “And even when they work with the local LLMs, they are receiving a kind of a super small amount of the accuracy.”

-The company is already working with organizations tied to Lockheed Martin and Stanford Federal Credit Union as early customers and backers.
+The company is already working with organisations tied to Lockheed Martin and Stanford Federal Credit Union as early customers and backers.

 “Working with the government is the best way to get those government contracts,” he said.
 “Otherwise, it’s hard to build up the relationship.”

-Through a previous company, Işık worked with the U.S. Air Force on foundational AI models tied to agentic systems.
-He described the Air Force as one of the more technically aggressive organizations within the U.S. government when it comes to AI experimentation and deployment.
+Through a previous company, Işık worked with the US Air Force on foundational AI models tied to agentic systems.
+He described the Air Force as one of the more technically aggressive organisations within the US government when it comes to AI experimentation and deployment.

 Noah Labs’ next major project moves beyond coding assistants entirely.
 The company is currently building what Işık calls an “Autonomous Software Operator,” or ASO, designed to automate large-scale software engineering tasks through coordinated AI agents.